danger/danger-mention/README.md

 A [Danger](https://github.com/danger/danger) plugin to automatically mention potential reviewers on pull requests on GitHub and GitLab.

+**Note**: This plugin uses the web-scraping of GitHub.com and GitLab to detect the authors to find potential reviewers.
+This might cause the plugin to break if either of those pages introduce design changes.

 ## Installation

     $ gem install danger-mention